ricardonovelot/FriendFaces/README.md

  ### Features

- - **Networking:** Efficiently fetch data from the internet, ensuring quick and reliable access to user information
+ - **Networking:** Efficiently fetch data from the internet.
- - **Data Fetching:** Users can tap on any profile to unveil a more detailed view, offering comprehensive information that enhances understanding.
+ - **Details Page:** Users can tap on any profile to unveil a more detailed view.

  ### Technical Highlights

  - SwiftData Integration: incorporates SwiftData for data handling and object mapping.
- - Data Retrieval: Implements `URLSession` for effective data fetching from online sources.
+ - Data Retrieval: Implements `URLSession` for data fetching.
- - Data Parsing: Employs `Codable` for JSON parsing, facilitating the creation of data models.
+ - Data Parsing: Employs `Codable` for JSON parsing.
  - Date Handling: Incorporates Swift's `DateDecodingStrategy` to handle ISO-8601 date formats, ensuring that date data is consistently and correctly parsed.

 </td>